 Front Yard vs. Backyard Fencing

 Typically, homeowners prefer fencing their backyards as it’s a space for children to play, pets to roam, and a place where privacy is often desired, especially if there’s a pool or hot tub.
-Backyard fences are usually 6 to 8 feet tall, with wood pickets being a popular choice.
+Backyard fences are usually 6 to 8 feet tall, with wood pickets being popular.

 On the other hand, front yard fences are often more decorative, enhancing curb appeal.
-They’re usually 3 to 4 feet tall and form an integral part of a landscaping plan.
+They’re usually 3 to 4 feet tall and are integral to a landscaping plan.

 Extra-Long or High Fence Costs